bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/workflow.md

 # Multiplayer Feature Change Checklist

+0. **Review the 'Absolutely Critical, Proven Rules for a Secure Migration' section in README.md and ai_instructions.md.
+These rules are mandatory for all multiplayer, event, and state logic changes.**

 1. **Review the latest Q&A clarifications in `README.md` and `ai_instructions.md`.
 Never guess or assume; always ask for clarification and update this folder with new lessons.**

 2. **Update `/StuffForAI` folder:**